The Charles Schwab Corporation is all about accountability. Just ask them.

-In an interview for his latest book, Flash Boys, Michael Lewis, explains, “They’re able to see your order and play it against other orders in ways that you don’t understand.
+In an interview for his latest book, Flash Boys: A Wall Street Revolt, Michael Lewis, explains, “They’re able to see your order and play it against other orders in ways that you don’t understand.
 They’re able to front run your order.”

 Charles Schwab was providing a “broader range of services” to other banks alright.
 It did so at the expense of its own customers.

 In an apparent attempt to cover its tracks, Charles Schwab called for banning HF trading on April 3rd.

 This was four days after a high profile interview of Michael Lewis on 60 Minutes and three days after Flash Boys went on sale.
 The book fingers Schwab, among others, for selling out its retail clients to HF trading firms.

 The FBI is investigating possible insider trading or fraud by HF trading companies.
 They may also be looking to hold companies, especially those who sold out their customers, “accountable.”

 Thanks for sharing this info….I did watch the 60 minutes piece and other interviews…….A book that I recommend is EXTORTION by Peter Schweizer, “How Politicians Extract Your

 Money, Buy Votes, And Line Their Own Pockets..”

 Facts do matter in that Washington is broken, but as long as it’s about moneymaking and